Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Anyone who wants to attend.
 - [ ] No one is required, anyone who wishes to attend is welcome.
-- [x] The Development Team.
+- [x] The Developers.
 - [ ] The entire Scrum Team.
-- [ ] The Scrum Master and the Development Team.
+- [ ] The Scrum Master and the Developers.

 **[⬆ Back to Top](#table-of-contents)**

 ### Who should be present during Product Backlog Refinement? (choose all that apply)

-- [ ] Only the most senior people from the Development Team.
+- [ ] Only the most senior people from the Developers.
-- [x] The Development Team.
+- [x] The Developers.
 - [ ] The external Business Analysts that have prepared the functional details.
 - [ ] The integration architects from the release department.
 - [x] The Product Owner.